hms-11/CoopCommandESP32/README.md

 - Loss of wifi can result in the system getting stuck in a blocked loop, resulting in no Coop control operations happening until wifi is restored.

+# THANKS

+There is an incredible reddit community dedicated to reviewing PCB schematics and layouts.
+This project, and many others of mine would not be possible without the amazing individuals present in this community.
+The subreddit is https://www.reddit.com/r/PrintedCircuitBoard/ .